 Concurrency and Progress

-Parallel work is bounded by a semaphore: --concurrency defaults to 8.
-Each upload or delete acquires a permit; failures propagate like any other error.
+Parallel work is bounded by a fixed worker pool: --concurrency defaults to 8.

-For long runs on an interactive terminal, --progress draws an overall bar plus one line per active slot on stderr (via indicatif).
-If stderr is not a TTY (pipelines, logs), the UI is suppressed so you do not get ANSI noise. --progress and --quiet / -q are mutually exclusive — the binary exits with a configuration error if both are set.
+For long runs on an interactive terminal, --progress draws an overall bar plus one line per active slot on stderr (via indicatif). --progress and --quiet / -q are mutually exclusive — the application exits with a configuration error if both are set.
+For the opposite direction, --verbose / -v raises the log level to debug (retries, per-file tracing spans) and conflicts with --quiet.

 $ > BUNNY_STORAGE_ZONE_PASSWORD='…' \